Do you want to be a better speaker?

 - Making the transition from hobby to profession

-- All recordings are video using either Skype or Zoom.
+- All recordings are created in video using Zoom.
 Please make sure that you are well-lit and have a microphone for best sound quality.
+The podcast is audio-only, but I sometimes use excerpts from the video recording to promote the episode on YouTube, Facebook and Twitter.

-- Once your episode is live, it is appreciated -- but not required -- that you share your episode with your social media following.
+- Once your episode is live, to get the most out of your appearance, it is recommended that you share your episode with your email list and social media following.